Impossible to loop through the lighty.request or lighty.env fields

 for field in lighty.request.fields() do print(field .. ': ' .. lighty.request[field]) end

-#2 Updated by norganna almost 6 years ago
+#2 Updated by norganna about 6 years ago

 The patch "lighttpd-1.4.19-iterablemagnet.patch" is one that I wrote to enable us to iterate over the lighty variables using the pairs() function.
 It incorporates some modifications to the lua pairs() function inspired by the following article: http://lua-users.org/wiki/GeneralizedPairsAndIpairs